Brianna1915403/code-name-story/README.md

 ```
 ### **Story 011**
 #### **Card:** As a reader, I can comment on other user’s stories by submission of the comment form.
+#### **Conversation** The submission will result in the addition of the comment under the particular story.
+#### **Conformity** After having read a chapter the user scrolls to the comment section and types in the text box provided “That was a great chapter!
+Love the story so far!” and clicks the ‘Comment’ button to submit their comment.
+The page is reloaded and the comment is now visible.
 ```php
     if(isset($_POST["comment"])){
         $text = $_POST['text'];